 The wicker outdoor chairs material you locked will be much easier to work if it is damp.
 If you are working with wicker ready that needs to be repaired, put a wet towel on it for 5 or 10 minutes to let it absorb moisture.
 If you are working with new strips of wicker that are not connected to any mobile, soak them in a tub of water and soak for 5 to 10 minutes.
 While working, you can spray water on wicker to keep it moist.

-12 Picture Gallery: Tips Wicker Outdoor Chairs
+12 Photos Gallery of: Tips Wicker Outdoor Chairs

 Some wicker materials have intentionally subtle unevenness on the surface, which adds to the design of the character.
 If you move your finger or fingernail over these bumps, you notice that the wicker is hard in one direction and soft in another.
 When you start braiding wicker outdoor chairs, arrange it so that the soft side in first.
 If you do not, the rough wicker edge (splinter call) hold during the process of braiding and will make your wicker break or split.